Environmental Sample Collection

 The way samples are collected for environmental analysis vary depending on what the sample is and what type of data scientists want to gather from it.
 Some factors that affect the sampling process are:

-- Type of Sample: The method of collection varies depending on whether the sample is soil, water, air, or biota.
+The method of collection varies depending on whether the sample is soil, water, air.
 For instance, water samples might be collected using bottles or pumps, while soil samples might be gathered using augers or shovels.

 - Analytical Requirements: The quantity needed for laboratory analysis often dictates the minimum amount.
 Laboratories provide guidelines on the required volume or weight for different tests.